World Beard and Moustache Championships: Contest synopsis

 Since 2004, the WBMA has been the governing body for the championships.
 This association is fully responsible for awarding the contest to member clubs.
 Any club may apply for membership to the WBMA and applications to host an upcoming WBMC will be accepted from established clubs.

 Michael "Atters" Attree, chairman and compere of the 2007 UK event, sporting his renowned handlebar moustache.

 The first championship took place in Höfen an der Enz, Germany, in 1990.

 Since 2007 the official World Beard and Moustache Championships have been held every two years, on odd years only.

 On September 1, 2007, competitors of the world's most hirsute faces from the UK, America, Germany and other countries convened for the championships in Brighton.
 It was hosted by the Handlebar Club with comedy performer Michael "Atters" Attree acting as chairman and master of ceremonies.
 Facial hair categories were judged by celebrity moustache-wearers including actor/singer Nick Cave and musician/poet Billy Childish.
 The international event was staged within the Brighton Centres Main Hall.
 Categories include Dali moustache, goatee and full beard freestyle.

 The 2009 event was hosted by the South Central Alaska Beard and Moustache Club from May 19 to 24 in Anchorage, Alaska.
 SCAKBMC distributed over $16,000 to local charities via the International Lions Club 49A foundation 501C4 and the Miners & Trappers Ball Inc a 501C3 organizations.
 Anchorage hosted the most ever competitors, eclipsing the previous U.S. venue of Carson City, Nevada.
 A 50-minute British documentary named Tashalaska followed that year's freestyle moustache (Keith "Gandhi Jones" Haubrich), Chinese moustache (Ted Sedman) and freestyle full beard (David Traver) winners.

 The 2011 championships were hosted by the Norwegian Moustache Club of 91 in Trondheim, Norway on May 15.
 The 12th incarnation of the contest was held near Stuttgart, Germany on November 2, 2013 and was hosted by Belle Moustache Beard and Culture Club.
 The World Beard and Moustache Championships were held in Leogang, Austria in 2015.

 The championships returned to America during the first 3 days of September 2017 when the Austin Facial Hair Club hosted the contest in Austin, Texas, which was the largest world championships to date with 738 registered competitors from 33 countries.

 In May 2019, the WBMC was held in Antwerp, Belgium, hosted by Snorrenclub Antwerpen.

 Due to the COVID-19 pandemic, the 2021 championships were postponed until 2023, tentatively pushing back the previously scheduled 2023 Bristol, England competition to 2025.

 New Zealand had to cancel their bid and pull out of the event, leaving it open for proposals.

-The 2023 championships were eventually held in June in Burghausen, Germany, hosted by Ostbayerischer Bart- und Schnauzerclub.The next WBMC will be held in July 2025 in Pittsburgh, Pennsylvania, hosted by the Mad Viking Pennsylvania Beard Club, and the 2027 WBMC will be held in Blackpool, England, hosted by the Sandgrown Beardsmen.
+The 2023 championships were eventually held in June in Burghausen, Germany, hosted by Ostbayerischer Bart- und Schnauzerclub.The next WBMC was held in July 2025 in Pittsburgh, Pennsylvania, hosted by the Mad Viking Pennsylvania Beard Club, and the 2027 WBMC will be held in Blackpool, England, hosted by the Sandgrown Beardsmen.